 To add more intrigue to the story, in 1808 after he had married, he and Mary moved here with their three children John, Thomas and Dora.

-Additionally, also living with them were Mary’s sister Sara Hutchinson, and their literary friends Thomas de Quincey and Samuel Taylor Coleridge.
+Additionally, also living with them was Mary’s sister Sara Hutchinson, and their literary friends Thomas de Quincey and Samuel Taylor Coleridge.

-They stayed here for two years during which time they had two more children, Catherine and William.
+They stayed here for two years during which time they had two more children, Catherine and William, but they moved on because the chimneys smoked too much, and they fell out with the landlord.

 Allan Bank is slightly different from any other National Trust property as you can sit and relax, read the papers, make a brew and generally imagine you live there.
 If that is not enough, the views and location are to die for.